 On anther page, I talk about assault on an elderly person in the first degree.
 This is a serious form of assault that carries severe penalties.
 The penalties are so severe because assault in the first degree is the most serious form of assault.
 In addition, the elderly are protected people.
 This means that assault of an elderly person will carry greater punishments than regular assault.
 Here, I want to discuss assault on an elderly person in the second degree.
-If your loved one has been assaulted, it is important to understand what constitutes assault in the second degree.
-This can help you build your loved one’s case.
+If you are facing a charge for assault of an elderly person in the second degree, you need more information and help.
 For more information, read on.

 Assault in the Second Degree